Bolognese Sauce

 What Is Bolognese Sauce?

 Bolognese sauce is a traditional meat-based pasta sauce originating in Bologna, Italy.
-Bolognese sauce is very similar and often confused with Ragu, however Ragu often has large chunks of vegetables and meat while Bolognese is more finely chopped.
+Bolognese sauce is very similar and often confused with ragu.
+However, ragu often has large chunks of vegetables and meat, while Bolognese is more finely chopped.
+Bolognese also usually has some dairy in it, like whole milk (as in this recipe) or cream, and also some grated cheese, such as Parmesan.

 The definition of true Bolognese sauce, like all Italian pasta sauces, is a matter of opinion.
 My family’s opinion is that this was great, and my opinion is that this is very easy and quick and that it’s a great make-ahead dish.
 Traditional Bolognese usually involves a much longer cooking period, but this is a weeknight version.

 If you’d like to make it with half ground beef and half ground pork, that’s also a classic Bolognese meat sauce combo.
-This quick Bolognese recipe makes a sauce that is very thick, truly a ragu, and intended to be that way.
+This quick Bolognese recipe makes a sauce that is very thick, truly a ragu.

 This is the kind of food I think of as snow day food — wonderful to make and scent your house on a snowy day, amazing to come home to after a day of sledding or shoveling or skiing, and when extra kids trail into your house with their wet boots, just make more pasta, maybe add some more tomato puree or sauce to the pot, and watch the sauce magically expand.